Arize-ai/phoenix/internal_docs/specs/prompts.md

 Versioning is a key part of iterating and collaborating on your different prompts.

-### Versions

 Every time you save a new version of a prompt, it is saved with a new commit.
 You can view old commit, allowing you to easily see previous prompt versions in case you need to revert to previous functionality.
 You can access a specific commit of the prompt in the SDK by specifying a commit alongside the prompt name.

 ### Tags

-You may want to tag prompt commits with a human-readable tag so that you can refer to it even as new commits are added.
+You may want to tag prompt version with a human-readable tag so that you can refer to it even as new versions are added.
 Common use cases include tagging a prompt with dev or prod tags.
 This allows you to track which versions of prompts are used where.